GoogleChrome/developer.chrome.com/site/en/blog/fedcm-chrome-116-updates/index.md

 render the button, it won't available once [third-party cookies are deprecated](/docs/privacy-sandbox/third-party-cookie-phase-out/).

-User Info API is shipping in Chrome 116 that provides a way for the IdP to obtain the information of the returning user from the server without depending on the third-party cookies.
+User Info API, shipping in Chrome 116, provides a way for the IdP to obtain the information of the returning user from the server without depending on the third-party cookies.